 As I am allergic to eggs, it’s always tough to find baking recipes that don’t use eggs as the main binding agent.
 That these english muffins are grain-free and egg-free makes me extra happy about this recipe.

 This is one of my favourite recipes from my cookbook.
-And my friend Kristin also loved it so much that she featured it on her blog, too (hence the link above).
 I most often make this without the crust so it’s more like a tortilla.
 If you make the vegan version with tofu, it won’t be as fat-rich as if you use eggs, but you can always whip up a cashew mayo to slather on top!